Nature’s fantastic color show is emerging in the west and north.

 One of the reasons to take a long walk in the woods during autumn is to gather some delicious, nutritious, wild or homegrown nuts, especially, black walnuts, pecans and hickories.

-Being an accomplished woodsman, I am honestly “nuts for nuts” here in the Husker State!
+Being an accomplished hunter-gatherer, I am honestly “nuts for nuts” here in Nebraska!

 Nuts grow wild around us, untreated and untamed, almost right in front of us, if we stop to look for them; in the woods behind our houses, on the farms where we hunt, and along the rivers and creeks we like to fish and float.

-And yes, we have an array of edible nut-producing trees in Nebraska beyond the three types already mentioned.
+And yes, we have an array of edible nut-producing trees here in the Husker State beyond the three types already mentioned.
 But, take note.
 Plan on competing with fox squirrels, raccoons, wild turkeys, bobwhite quail, white-tailed deer and a myriad of other wildlife including important insects as these wild nuts fall to the ground.

 Ecologically, native nut-producing trees also provide crucial habitat to a large number of important fungi and microorganisms.
 These help improve the health of our biodiversity.